Alpha Industries: Superior Togs Corporation

-Alpha Industries has its roots in a family of companies comprising Superior Togs Corporation, Rolen Sportswear and Dobbs Industries.
+Alpha Industries started in a Valley Apparel L.L.C., a family of companies including Superior Togs Corporation, Rolen Sportswear and Dobbs Industries.
 Through the 1940s, these companies were linked by common ownership and an identical business of manufacturing flight jackets for the United States military.

-In January 1948, Robert Lane and his wife Helen incorporated Superior Togs Corporation in order to manufacture flight jackets on a United States Department of Defense contract.
+In January 1948, Robert Lane and his wife Helen incorporated Superior Togs Corporation in order to manufacture flight jackets for a United States Department of Defense contract.

-In 1952, Superior Togs Corporation was shut down when the government suspended the contract.
-Robert Lane set up a new company called Rolen Sportswear, an equivalent of Superior Togs under a different name.
+In 1952, Superior Togs Corporation was shut down after the government suspended the contract.
+Lane set up a new company called Rolen Sportswear, an equivalent of Superior Togs, but under a different name.
 They picked up the same United States Department of Defense (DOD) contracts and used the same Elizabeth, New Jersey factory.

-By 1957, Robert Lane created Dobbs Industries in Knoxville, Tennessee where labor was plentiful and manufacturing costs were substantially less.
+By 1957, Lane created Dobbs Industries in Knoxville, Tennessee where labor was plentiful and manufacturing costs were substantially less.

 Creation of Alpha Industries

-Robert Lane was accused in 1959 of bribing a government official for a Department of Defense contract.
-As such his business and any business associated with him were barred from ever obtaining another contract from the government.
-Although he held 90% of the shares to Dobb Industries, this still spelled the end for Samuel Gelber, Lane's accountant, who split with Lane and approached Herman "Breezy" Wynn, founder of Wynn Industries Group who is credited for the early success of Alpha Industries.
-Because of his knowledge of the textile industry and because of his numerous resources, Mr. Herman “Breezy” Wynn allowed Alpha Industries to grow from its humble beginnings.
-On October 17, 1959, Gelber incorporated his new company, Alpha Industries, in Knoxville, Tennessee.
+In 1959, Lane faced accusations of bribing a government official for a Department of Defense contract, resulting in a ban on his business and any associated companies from obtaining future government contracts.
+Samuel Gelber, Lane's accountant, parted ways with him and turned to Herman "Breezy" Wynn, founder of Wynn Industries Group.
+Despite holding 90% of Dobb Industries' shares, this marked the end for Gelber.
+Wynn's expertise in the textile industry and his resources allowed Gelber to establish Alpha Industries, which he incorporated on October 17, 1959, in Knoxville, Tennessee.

-Alpha Industries began operations making military clothing in the basement of a rented Knoxville factory using leased sewing machines and only a few employees.
-Department of Defense contracts were initially difficult to secure in a time of peace, however, the start of the Vietnam War meant a sudden increase in demand for military clothing and Alpha's growth rapidly accelerated.
+Alpha Industries began making military clothing in the basement of a rented Knoxville factory using leased sewing machines and only a few employees.
+The Department of Defense contracts initially took a lot of work to secure in peacetime.
+The start of the Vietnam war meant a sudden increase in demand for military clothing, and Alpha's growth rapidly accelerated.

 In 1963, Alpha Industries started to produce the MA-1 bomber jacket.

 Vietnam War

-Due to the unusual nature of manufacturers who worked by government contract the multiple companies were persuaded to work collaboratively through subcontracts and affiliations, which was known as the Wynn Confederation.
-It was a series of DOD contract manufactures who would lease sewing machinery to other companies within the Confederation, provide them with technical assistance, and provide and train employees.
-Wynn would also locate the fabric and component suppliers for the Confederation groups.
-This subcontracting made it possible for fledgling groups like Alpha to acquire work and survive past its first 12 months of existence.
+Wynn Confederation companies' worker collaboratively through subcontracts and affiliations in which DOD contract manufactures would lease sewing machinery to other companies within the Confederation, source fabrics and components, provide technical assistance, and train employees.